Download the NHC Product Description User's Guide for all tropical cyclone-related

 WTPZ61-65 KNHC (MIATCUEP1-5) – E. Pacific

 The TCU is a brief alphanumeric text product containing either block paragraph text, a formatted storm summary section, or both.
-TCUs are issued to inform users of significant changes in a
+TCUs are issued to inform users of significant changes in a tropical cyclone in between regularly scheduled public advisories.
+Such uses include, but are not limited to the following:

 - To provide timely information of an unusual nature, such as the time and location of landfall, or to announce an expected change in intensity that results in an upgrade or downgrade of status (e.g., from a tropical storm to a hurricane).